Linearizability of flows by embeddings: Introduction

-Our third set of results (\S\ref{subsec:cont-att-case}) concern the case that $\st$ is the basin of attraction of an asymptotically stable compact invariant set $\att\subset M$.
-Our main and only result for this case is Theorem~\ref{th:cont}, which asserts that $(\st,\Phi)$ is linearizable by a topological embedding if and only if $(\att,\Phi)$ is as well (Theorem~\ref{th:cont-compact}) and $\att$ has ``continuous asymptotic phase'' for $\Phi$.
+Our third main result (Theorem~\ref{th:cont}) concerns the case that $\st$ is the basin of attraction of an asymptotically stable compact invariant set $\att\subset M$.\footnote{Actually, $\att$ need only be globally asymptotically stable \emph{within} an invariant set $\st\subset M$, as long as $\st$ is ``locally closed'' in $M$ (see Remark~\ref{rem:top-assump-comment}).} It asserts that $(\st,\Phi)$ is linearizable by a $C^0$ embedding if and only if $(\att,\Phi)$ is linearizable by a $C^0$ embedding (cf. Theorem~\ref{th:cont-compact}) and $\att$ has $C^0$ ``asymptotic phase'' for $\Phi$.
 Asymptotic phase as defined in \S \ref{subsec:cont-att-case} generalizes that associated with normally hyperbolic invariant manifolds \cite{fenichel1974asymp,hirsch1977invariant,bronstein1994smooth,eldering2018global}, which in turn generalizes that associated with hyperbolic periodic orbits \cite{hale1980ordinary,guckenheimer1974isochrons,winfree2001geom}.
+Theorem~\ref{th:cont} further asserts that linearizing $C^0$ embeddings (or, more generally, injective $C^0$ maps) are always \emph{proper} and hence limit to $\infty$ near the basin boundary $\partial \st$ (cf. \cite[Prop.~1]{haller2024data}), leading to the aforementioned statement (Corollary~\ref{co:motivate}) that $(M,\Phi)$ is not linearizable by a $C^0$ embedding if $M$ is connected and there is a non-global compact attractor.
+Other corollaries of Theorem~\ref{th:cont} are extensions of the Hartman-Grobman and Floquet normal form theorems, at the cost of allowing ``extra'' linearizing coordinates (Corollaries~\ref{co:hartman-grobman}, \ref{co:floquet}).

-Our fourth and final set of results (\S\ref{subsec:smooth-att-case}) again concern the case that $\st$ is the basin of attraction of an asymptotically stable compact invariant set $\att\subset M$, but instead concern linearizability by a \emph{smooth} embedding.
-Our main and only result for this case is Theorem~\ref{th:smooth}, which asserts the following.
-In order for $(\st,\Phi)$ to be linearizable by a smooth embedding, $\att\subset \st$ must in fact be a smoothly embedded submanifold, so $(\att,\Phi)$ must also be linearizable by a smooth embedding (Theorem~\ref{th:smooth-compact}), and $\att$ must also have \emph{smooth} asymptotic phase.
-Conversely, Theorem~\ref{th:smooth} asserts that $(\st,\Phi)$ is linearizable by a smooth embedding if $\att, \st, \Phi$ have these properties and are ``transversely linearizable'' in a sense related to normal hyperbolicity (Remark~\ref{rem:nhim}).
+Our fourth and final main result (Theorem~\ref{th:smooth}) again concerns the case that $\st$ is the basin of attraction of an asymptotically stable compact invariant set $\att\subset M$, but instead concerns linearizability by a $C^{k\geq 1}$ embedding.
+It asserts the following.
+If $(\st,\Phi)$ is linearizable by a $C^k$ embedding, then $\att\subset \st$ must in fact be a $C^k$ embedded submanifold, $(\att,\Phi)$ must be linearizable by a $C^k$ embedding (cf. Theorem~\ref{th:smooth-compact}), and $\att$ must have $C^k$ asymptotic phase.
+Conversely, $(\st,\Phi)$ is linearizable by a $C^k$ embedding if $\att, \st, \Phi$ have the preceding properties, $\Phi$ is the flow of a $C^k$ vector field (cf. Remark~\ref{rem:uniq-int}), and $\Phi$ is ``transversely linearizable'' near $\att$ in a sense related to normal hyperbolicity (cf. Remarks~\ref{rem:nhim}, \ref{rem:about-cond-3}).